 Participation of / co-creation with relevant societal stakeholders should be part of the action.
-To this end, this topic requires the effective contribution of SSH disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise (including social innovation), to produce meaningful and significant effects enhancing the societal impact of the related research activities.
+To this end, this topic requires the effective contribution of SSH disciplines and the

 Proposals are expected to contribute to the activities of the Built4People partners and to the Built4People network of innovation clusters.